Kisalay07/ai-ops-assistant/README.md

 http://127.0.0.1:8000

-🧪 Example Prompts
+## 🧪 Example Prompts

-Use these prompts to test the full multi-agent + tool pipeline:
+Use these prompts to test the full **multi-agent + tool** pipeline:

-Daily briefing
+**Daily briefing**

-“Give me a daily briefing with top national and global news and today’s weather in New Delhi.”
+> “Give me a daily briefing with top national and global news and today’s weather in New Delhi.”

-News analysis
+**News analysis**

-“Summarize today’s most important India-related technology or startup news and explain why it matters.”
+> “Summarize today’s most important India-related technology or startup news and explain why it matters.”

-Weather lookup-
+**Weather lookup**

-“What’s the current weather in Mumbai and should I expect heavy rain today?”
+> “What’s the current weather in Mumbai and should I expect heavy rain today?”

+---

-⚖ Known Limitations / Tradeoffs
+## ⚖ Known Limitations / Tradeoffs

-Stateless execution
+- **Stateless execution**
   No long-term memory between requests

-External API dependency
+- **External API dependency**
   Latency and availability depend on third-party services

-No caching
+- **No caching**
   Repeated requests may re-fetch the same data

-Single-process local server
+- **Single-process local server**
   No built-in scaling, authentication, or rate limiting

-Local-first
+- **Local-first**
   Designed for development, not production deployment